 Though Beatrice hails from Namisindwa District in the Eastern Region of Uganda, she is working and living presently at Masaka, in Central Uganda.
 Beatrice is a social worker working for the older persons in the organization called: Support the Elderly Persons (STEP), Uganda.

 Why Older Persons?

 STEP is her own initiative.
 As there was…

 Added by Dr. E. Mohamed Rafique on November 13, 2017 at 11:21pm — No Comments

 On the sleepy afternoon of 12 August 2017, four ladies and a dozen children of the nondescript New Harijan Colony, in Peroor Village of Ettumanoor, gathered in their spartan Community Hall and drew, wrote, and sang their dreams impossible!

-For Chinju, Jismi, and Deepak from Archana Women's…Continue
+For Chinju, Jismi, and Deepak from Archana Women's Center, egging and encouraging the dreamers to dream the impossible…Continue

 Anu Sieberk, a journalist from Estonia, who interviewed me writes:

 "Mohamed Rafique is an Indian doctor and a senior citizens' care home owner.
 He encourages communities to dream: "We should not be shy of dreaming.
 Always go for the uncomfortable and the unachievable dream."
 When visiting communities, he has found that there is an unexpected gap between what you thought you should be looking for and what the members actually wanted to share.
 Rafique believes that there (in that…